-We draw attention to Notes 4, 5 and 8 to the consolidated financial statements.
-The Group recognizes an asset retirement obligation ("ARO") for future reclamation efforts related to its Maybrun Property.
+As disclosed in Notes 4, 5 and 8 to the consolidated financial statements, the Group recognizes an asset retirement obligation ("ARO") for future reclamation efforts related to its Maybrun Property.
+At December 31, 2024, the carrying value of the ARO is \$1,850,000.